pkingGMU/Vicon_Events_PIG_Output/README.md

 ## Description

 This project is split into two parts.
-* The first is running Main.m to calculate both gen, foot strike, and foot off events from Vicon's csv export.
+* The first is processing raw Vicon Data from PIG to calculate both gen, foot strike, and foot off events from Vicon's csv export.
 This will create an xlsx file with the events listed as well as the devices, model output, and trajectory data.
-* The second part is running R01_GaitAnalysis.m located in the `Gait_Analysis_Code` Folder to get a full analysis on the data.
+* The second part is running and analysis located in the `Gait_Analysis_Code` Folder to get a full analysis on the data.

 **ISSUES**: see issues tab